 The speakers below have been approved for Continuing Education Credits.
 To redeem your credits, locate the presentation you watched and click on the CE buttons for further direction.
 For more general information regarding continuing education, the processes to receive credits, and the accreditation bodies, Click here

-Clinical diagnostics is an ever-changing field of medicine and research, challenged with combining several different scientific disciplines into one for the sake of diagnosis and treatment of human disease.
-The constant flux in the field is due to continuous progress made with advances in laboratory testing and patient care and treatment.
+On November 12, 2020 thousands will join in a discussion of the continuous progress made with advances in laboratory testing and patient care and treatment.
 With new technologies and treatments available, updates in regulatory processes are also necessary to ensure patient safety and proper practices.

 Use #LRclinical to follow the conversation!